 How to apply:

-Applicants will be notified of the result of their scholarship application by the department before the end of July 2019.
+Applicants will be notified of the result of their scholarship application by the department by 11 December 2020.

 We also have a wide range of projects for students who can fund their own studies.
 You can find out more about what's currently available on our PhD research projects page.

-EPSRC DTP Studentships: The Engineering and Physical Sciences Research Council, EPSRC, allocates a number of research studentships to the Department each year.
-These cover living costs and academic fees for a period up to three years.
+The Engineering and Physical Sciences Research Council, EPSRC, allocates a number of research studentships to the Department each year.
+These cover living costs and academic fees for a period up to three and a half years.
 To be nominated for one of these studentships you must have been accepted to do a PhD degree in the Department, have or expect to obtain at least an upper second class honours degree (or its equivalent) and be settled in the UK and have been ordinarily resident in the UK for a period of at least three years prior to the start of the programme.
 (For nationals of EU member states who are not UK residents this funding only covers tuition fees: full details on student eligibility can be found on the EPSRC website).
-Please contact Jamie Scott for further details.
+Please contact Helen Smith for further details.

 Postgraduate Admissions Tutor